 Towards the 5th century, Roman control over Britannia began to dwindle.
 At the same time, the onslaught of Anglo Saxons from continental Europe posed a new risk for the Britons.

+Beginning in the 5th century, Germanic tribes of Angles and Saxons began to arrive in the British Isles in multiple waves.
 Initially, the Britons were able to decisively defeat these new invaders and retain their lands.
 But with time, Roman rule over Britannia ended and Anglo Saxons began to arrive in larger numbers.

+The Anglo Saxons continued to inhabit most of the British Isles for several centuries.
+Then from the 8th century onward, they had to face the threat of Viking invasions.
 At one point, it seemed imminent that the Vikings would altogether replace the Anglo-Saxons.
 However, the threat was averted and Anglo-Saxons were able to retain their rule.

 Then in 1066, a Norman army under William the Conqueror landed in England.
 Normans defeated the Anglo Saxons and effectively displaced them as the rulers of England.